casavo/habitat/README.md

 > Why 1.0 `BETA`?

 Because we prefered to release an initial version earlier and get actual feedbacks rather than spend some other months chasing an abstract concept of perfection to then realize we were doing something wrong.

+> Is it possible to use Habitat in a Casavo project that is already using other styling solutions?

+Yes, so far we did it in project that were using Emotion and Vanilla Extract with another theme and we never got any issue.
+So this opens the way to a progressive adoption in your existing project.

+> How many Casavo projects are using it?

+So far very few since we are still in "beta", ideally they will grow by the end of the year

+- 2 new landing pages in `wine` (_Casavo B2C website_)
+- `smp-frontend`

 > Can I use this library in a non React or Node.js environment?